SuperOfficeDocs/superoffice-docs/docs/en/sale/saint/learn/admin/manage-status-monitors.md

 [!include[Requirement](../includes/note-saint-req.md)]

+When you set up multiple status monitors and different periods/counters, it’s important to have a regular check on them to make sure that the counters and statuses are regenerated and updated, and the criteria are correct on the different statuses.

-The sections below contain information about how to enable and disable status monitors and how to regenerate statuses and counters. [!include[Define counter](../../../learn/includes/def-counter.md)] See also **Counter fields** in [Use search criteria][1]).
+The sections below contain information about how to enable and disable status monitors and how to regenerate statuses and counters. [!include[Define counter](../../../learn/includes/def-counter.md)]

 ## General information about updating and regenerating statuses and counters